 While the Java Card VM is responsible for ensuring language-level security, the Java Card RE provides additional security features for Java Card technology-enabled devices.
 Applets from different vendors can coexist in a single card, and they can even share information.
 An applet, however, is usually intended to store highly sensitive information, so the sharing of that information must be carefully limited.
 In the Java Card platform, applet isolation is achieved through the applet firewall mechanism ([JCRE22] and [JCRE3] §6.1).
 That mechanism confines an applet to its own designated memory area, thus each applet is prevented from accessing fields and operations of objects owned by other applets, unless a "shareable interface" is explicitly provided (by the applet who owns it) for allowing access to that information.
 The Java Card RE allows sharing using the concept of "shareable interface objects" (SIO) and static public variables.
-Java Card VM dynamically enforces the firewall mechanism if certain integrity conditions are not satisfied by the applications loaded on the card.
+Java Card VM dynamically enforces the firewall, that is, at runtime.
+However applet isolation cannot be entirely granted by the firewall mechanism if certain integrity conditions are not satisfied by the applications loaded on the card.
 Those conditions can be statically verified to hold by a bytecode verifier ([JCRE22], §6.1.1).